 Things To Do in Viñales, Cuba

-Whether you’re looking to sit back and relax or have a super-adventurous escape, there are a LOT of great things to do in Viñales, Cuba.
+Whether you’re looking to sit back and relax or have a super-adventurous escape, there are a lot of great things to do in Viñales, Cuba.

 If you can only make it to Viñales for a day trip from Havana, you’ll still absolutely love your experience, but if you can add at least two or three days in Viñales to your Cuba itinerary, you’ll be even more impressed with what you find.
 These are the very best things to do in Viñales!

-1. Visit a Tobacco Plantation
+1. Visit a Local Farm

 Visit a local farm and meet with farmers who’ve been working there for generations and are masters in the process.
 You’ll learn all about the cultivation of tobacco (and how the Cuban government tightly controls the crop) while you see where tobacco is hung and dried after harvesting and how cigars are made.
 Plus, purchase the freshest cigars directly from the source.